 The carrier presents the MRN to the customs authorities → the goods are released to the consignee.

-What are the differences between the DAU and the H1 declaration?
+What are the differences between the SAD Single Administrative Document (DAU) and the H1 declaration?

 DELTA IE with H1 helps reduce storage costs and logistical delays.